ferib/LightRotations/README.md

 ### Example Use
 ![in-game AddOn on a Rogue](./img/demo_rogue.jpg)

-The UI prompts which spells to cast in the UI as well as highlights the spells in your action bars _(if found, does __not work with macros!__)_
+The UI prompts which spells to cast in the UI as well as highlight the spells in your action bars _(if found, does __not work with macros!__)_

 ## in-game commands